scalableinternetservices/ucsb_website/index.md

 ## Course Description

-This course explores advanced topics in highly scalable Internet services and their underlying systems' architecture.
+This course explores advanced topics in highly scalable internet services and their underlying systems' architecture.
 Software today is primarily delivered as a service: accessible globally via web browsers and mobile applications, and backed by millions of servers.
 Modern web frameworks (e.g., [Ruby on